Changissnz/nu_merchant_principal/README.md

 by the terms of their bondage.
 No authorization exists from either end to the other, for the other to issue non-destructive corrective criticism.
-Any attempts of this sort of criticism is rejectedly responded back by those that first invoked hurt of their own cultural and other group-based forms of unity through bondage.
+Any attempts of this sort of criticism is rejectedly responded back by those that first invoked claims of hurt to their own cultural and other group-based forms of unity through bondage.
 The distinct ways of life are different because of the reason of choice and conviction, carried out in the duration of time's accumulated effects.
 There were attempts to unite for one economy of differences in one will's singularity.
 But that cannot be so.
 "Agree to disagree".
 "Make due with the differences".
 Statements of non-belligerence turned into icy guards, on one hand, and a patience of insatiable hunger, on the other.
 And then, the antagonism is pre-determined once commenced, a blind cycle liberated by the careless killing of gravity.
 What accountability?
 Whatever happens happens then, even if the cycle dies for it is the ideal that stands after death.
 Sure, the weaknesses of inequality from difference could have been